About This Project

 Choral Performances by UNA VOCE choir and the Choir of Jarzębina.

 The idea of the UNA VOCE choir, established in 2013, is incorporated in its name, which means ‘united voices’.
-The Choir is an initiative of the choir conductor, Andrzej Prus, from the Community Culture Centre of Oleśnica.
-The choir first consisted of the members from three folk ensembles from Oleśnica’s community: ‘Boguszyczanie’ from Boguszyce, ‘Jarzębina’ from Sokołowice and ‘Wyszogrodzianie’ from Wyszogród.
+The Choir is an initiative of the choir conductor, Andrzej Prus.
+The choir first consisted of the members from three folk ensembles: ‘Boguszyczanie’, ‘Jarzębina’ and ‘Wyszogrodzianie’.
 The initial idea was to make a step beyond the folklore repertoire and to experiment with polyphonic songs.
 Their participation in the ‘SINGING EUROPE’ event in July 2016 was an important event for the UNA VOCE choir.
 Organised by the National Forum of Music in Wrocław as part of the European Capital of Culture Wrocław 2016,’SINGING EUROPE’ was an international meeting of choirs from all over the world and took place at the Municipal Stadium in Wrocław.
-The Choir UNA VOCE is mainly supported by the Community Culture Centre of Oleśnica, Lower Silesia, Poland.

 Zines are small handcrafted books that date back to the 18th century as a subgenre and were used for self-expression by socially disadvantaged groups, especially in the 1970s.
 A zine is a non–commercial, non-professional publication, a sort of magazine but with a twist.
 The main difference between a magazine and a zine is that zines are not out there to make a profit but, rather, to add other, often unheard voices into the mix.
 Zines are usually made out of interest and passion and are often self-published by the writer/artist/creator.
 Typically, zines are made using collage techniques and are then photocopied since these are means available to almost everyone.
 Zines are used as a storytelling method.
-The workshop will be coordinated in English and German by the German artist Stephanie Lüning (MA, Academy of Fine Arts Dresden) and all materials and tools will be provided.
+The workshop was coordinated in English and German by the German artist Stephanie Lüning (MA, Academy of Fine Arts Dresden).

-The instructions will be also translated into Arabic, Czech and Polish.
+The instructions were translated into Arabic, Czech and Polish.

 Participating countries: Czech Republic, Germany, Greece, Hungary and Poland.